checkeverything.ch

 2. Partial Comprehensive Insurance (Optional)

-Partial comprehensive covers damage to your own vehicle from external factors:
+Partial comprehensive covers damage to your own vehicle caused by external factors, without your fault:

 CoveredNot Covered